Dougal-s/Vkav/README.md

 Vkav is an audio visualizer written in C++ using Vulkan as its rendering backend.<br/>
 Shown on the left is the eclipse shader.<br/>
-*MacOS and Windows support has not been implemented*
+*Windows support has not been implemented*
 <br/>
 <br/>
 <br/>